AY2324S2-CS2103T-T12-1/tp/docs/UserGuide.md

 ## Usage of User Guide
 This guide is designed to help you learn how to use CodeConnect effectively and explore its various features.
 If you are unfamiliar with programming, don't worry - we have intentionally made it beginner-friendly so that even non-developers will be able to use our guide with ease.

-If you're already familiar with CodeConnect, you can skip ahead to the [features section](#features), or to the [command summary](#command-summary).
+If you're already familiar with CodeConnect, you can skip ahead to the [features section](#features), or to the [command summary](#command-summary). <br>
+If you're unsure of the constraints of each parameter for a command you want to enter, head over to the [parameter constraints](#parameter-constraints) to learn more! <br>
-If you're new to CodeConnect, simply follow along step-by-step to discover how to gather and form your next champion team!
+But if you're new to CodeConnect, simply follow along step-by-step to discover how to gather and form your next champion team!

 Should you encounter any problems along your journey, please take a look at our [FAQ](#faq) for more information.